-Citing Artificial Intelligence (AI)
+Citing Generative Artificial Intelligence (GenAI)

-It is important to provide students with clear directions on how to cite any permitted use of AI in assessments.
 Below are examples you can provide to your students on assessment descriptions.
 Adjust the language to meet your specific goals.

 Overall Advisement to Students